Multiple people receiving asylum support in West Lindsey – as numbers jump across UK

 Advertisement

-It was a different picture across the UK, where 101,000 people were receiving some form of asylum support at the end of September, up 46% from the same time last year.
+It was a different picture across the UK, where 101,000 people were receiving some form of asylum support at the end of September, up 46 per cent from the same time last year.

 This included 58,000 people receiving Section 95 support, up from 46,000 the year before.